mChron/Matrix-Remind-me-bot/README.md

 ```

 3. Add your access token in the `""`, and the same for the homeserver url.
+   1. To obtain your access token login with the credentials for your bot
+   2. Expand user settings > Help & About > Advanced > `Access Token: <click to reveal>`
 4. To run the bot type `npm start`

 ## Building The Docker Image